-GLWA is proposing new Local Pollutant Discharge Limitations for Per-fluorooctane sulfonic acid and Total Per and Poly- fluoroalkyl substances.
+GLWA is proposing new Local Pollutant Discharge Limitations for Per-fluorooctane sulfonic acid and revisions to limitations for Copper, Mercury, Available Cyanide, Phosphorus, and Total Phenolic Compounds.
 No other changes are being recommended at this time.

 The existing and proposed Local Pollutant Discharge Limitations described herein are adequate to protect the Water Resource Recovery Facility and Collection System.